programmfabrik/fylr-gitbook/for-system-administrators/migration/backup.md

 ### `--all-versions`

 Set to true so that all history versions of the records are requested.

+{% hint style="warning" %}
 Not to be confused with asset versions (see parameters for `fylr restore`)!
+{% endhint %}

 * type: `bool`
 * default: `false`